Four Morningside football players were named first-team Associated Press All-Americans.

 Four Morningside players are first team selections on the 2017 Associated Press (AP) NAIA All-America Football Team.

-The Mustangs’ AP All-Americans are Trae Bradburn, Bubba Jenkins, Caden McDonald and Connor Niles.
+The Mustangs’ first-team AP All-Americans are Trae Bradburn, Bubba Jenkins, Caden McDonald and Connor Niles.
 In addition to their four first-team selections, the Mustangs’ Jason Lupkes was named to the AP All-America Second Team.

 Bradburn, a 6-2, 285 lb. senior offensive tackle from Fort Calhoun, Neb., is an offensive line standout for a potent Morningside offense that leads the nation with an average of 575.9 yards total offense per game and ranks second in scoring with an average of 51.1 points per game.
 Bradburn’s blocking skills helped the Mustangs average 248.0 yards rushing per game and 5.6 yards per rushing attempt and give up only 11 quarterback sacks all season.

 Jenkins, a 5-10, 205 lb. senior running back from Springfield, Mo., is the nation’s leading rusher with 2160 yards in 350 attempts for an average of 154.3 yards per game.
 Jenkins rushed for 28 touchdowns and an average of 6.2 yards per carry.
 Jenkins’ 2160 yards rushing is the second highest single-season total in Morningside history and the fifth highest career rushing yardage total in the Mustangs’ annals.

 Jenkins rushed for over 100 yards in 12 of the Mustangs’ 14 contests, including a season’s high 238 yards in a 56-16 win against Hastings College for the seventh highest single-game rushing performance in Morningside history.